 In the sections that follow we will create two EJB components that work against the database described in chapter 3.
 The first one will retrieve data (about books) from the database and the second one will insert a new customer into the database.
 In order to transfer the data between the client and the server we will need some data classes (so that we can send a book object instead of just strings and other simple objects).
-In section 4.2.1 we will define those data classes that we will later use when developing the EJBs and test clients.
+In section 4.2.3 we will define those data classes that we will later use when developing the EJBs and test clients.
+We will also need to configure our JBoss server to access the database.
+We will do this in section 4.2.1 and 4.2.2.

-34. It is also necessary to decide the package structure for our EJBs and data classes.
+It is also necessary to decide the package structure for our EJBs and data classes.
 We will use the same root package as before (IS7) and under this we will create a new package bookdb.
 In this package we will place our data classes and one sub-package for each EJB.
 We will place the test client in the package test (as before).